KasperskyLab/Kaspresso/docs/Tutorial/Working_with_adb.en.md

 Note that if we call a shell command with `performShell`, then we don't need to write `adb shell`.

-Now we have hardcoded the name of the application package, but there is a much more convenient way, inside the tests we can interact with the Device object, get some information about the device, the current application, and much more.
+Now we have hardcoded the name of the application package, but there is a much more convenient way.
+Inside the tests we can interact with the Device object, get some information about the device, the current application, and much more.
 From this object, we can get the package name of the current application.
 To do this, you need to access the `targetContext` property of the `device` object and get `packageName` from the `context`.
 The test code in this case will change to this:

 ```kotlin
 ...